Skip to main content

 • Click on General

-• Click Closure Days and you will find the option to add a new closure day
+• Click Closure Days then New closure day

-The idea behind choosing the type of Closure Days is that you are able to decide whether or not you want to charge for sessions on a specific closure day.
-For example, if the children aren't coming in on Bank Holidays but you still want to charge them regardless (if they would otherwise attend on that day), then you can do that.
+The idea behind choosing the type of Closure Days is that you can decide whether or not you want to charge for sessions on a specific closure day.
+For example, if the children aren't coming in on Bank holidays, but you still want to charge them regardless (if they would otherwise attend on that day), then you can do that.

 Click the button below for a detailed guide: